aregsar/aregsarblog/blog/2020/use-npx-to-run-local-and-remote-node-packages/index.md

 ## Use NPX to run a remote package

-In fact we don't even have to install a node package to be able to run it. npx will temporarily can run the remote package without installing it
+In fact we don't even have to install a node package to be able to run it. npx can run the remote package without installing it, by temporarily downloading, running then removing the package.

 ```bash
 #if create-react-app is not installed localy, the latest remote version is used